benigs-05/cybersecurtiy-journey/README.md

 5. Apply as columns, let you add and remove columns.
 6. Follow stream let’s you see the exchange and the data that is happening between the protocols that take place.

+Next, we have Tcpdump, this works the same, but Tcpdump is used within a terminal, so it is purely text and command-based interaction.
+It does however capture packets like wireshark but is limited in its deisplay since it is text-based and is much more lightweight and efficient compared to Wireshark.
+It still helps us analyze packets via a terminal.
+Tcpdump can also save captures for wireshark if you need an efficient way of capturing packets and then analyzing it in-depth in Wireshark.
+The commands used are:
+1. Tcpdump -I [name of the interface], the interface we want to capture.
+We can reveal interfaces by using the command : ip address show.
+2. Tcpdump -w file, writes the captured packet to a file
+3. Tcpdump -r file, reads a file
+4. Tcpdump -c [count], limit the number of packets you want to capture
+5. Tcpdump -n, makes it so the domain isn’t resolved
+6. Tcpdump -nn, don’t resolve domains and protoclol numbers
+7. Tcpdump -v, or -vv to make the make the packets more detailed as they are captured.

+Herea re the filtering expressions that we can use:
+1. Filtering by host: tcpdump host [name of host] or [ip], tcpdump src host [IP], tcpdump dst host [IP]
+2. By port: tcpdump port [number], tcpdump src port [number], tcpdump dst port [number]
+3. By protocol: tcpdump [protocol used]

+Logical operators used are: or, and, not
+There are also advanced filtering:

+1. Greater [length] or less [length] – talks about the size
+2. Binary operators &, |, and !.
+3. Header bytes can also be examined for specific analyzation of the bits inside a byte.
+4.	proto[expr:size] – proto refers to the protocol used, expr, for what index we start off at first, and the overall bytes we want to capture.
+5. We can also use flags of the tcp, syn, ack, fin, rst, push.
+Example, tcpdump "tcp[tcpflags] == tcp-syn" – capture only tcp-syn flags.

+And lastly we have how packets are displayed
+1.	-q quick and brief information
+2.	-e, include mac address
+3.	-A, ASCII encoding
+4.	-xx, hexadecimal format
+5.	-X, both in ASCII and hexadecimal format

+This was the basics of both worlds: Wireshark and tcpdump